Spanish Broadcasting System: History

 SBS President and CEO Raúl Alarcón Jr.

 Spanish Broadcasting System was founded by Pablo Raúl Alarcón Sr., who started in Spanish-language radio broadcasting in the early 1950s when he started his first radio station in Camagüey, Cuba, and his son, Raúl Alarcón Jr. Alarcón Sr. had acquired 14 radio stations by the time he fled Cuba with his family to the United States in 1960.
 In the U.S. he continued his career as an on-air personality at a New York radio station after arriving in the United States before being promoted to programming director.
-He subsequently owned a recording studio and advertising agency before borrowing $3.5 million USD to purchase the first SBS radio station, WSKQ-AM (La Super 1380) in 1983 with his son, Raúl Alarcón Jr. Alarcón Sr. would serve as SBS Chairman of the board of directors, while his son would serve as an account executive in the sales department.
+He subsequently owned a recording studio and advertising agency before borrowing US$3.5 million to purchase the first SBS radio station, WSKQ-AM (La Super 1380) in 1983 with his son, Raúl Alarcón Jr. Alarcón Sr. would serve as SBS Chairman of the board of directors, while his son would serve as an account executive in the sales department.

-SBS generated sales of about $20 million in its first year, confirming the influence of the growing Spanish-speaking audience.
+SBS generated sales of about US$20 million in its first year, confirming the influence of the growing Spanish-speaking audience.
 Raúl Alarcón Jr. became President of SBS and a director in October 1985.
 In 1988 SBS purchased its first FM station, regional Mexican KLAX 97.9 FM in Los Angeles.
-The company went public in the fall of 1991, raising $435.8 million by selling 21.8 million shares at $20 per share.
+The company went public in the fall of 1991, raising US$435.8 million by selling 21.8 million shares at US$20 per share.
 SBS bought its third station, New York's WSKQ-FM, in 1989.
 In 1993 Alfredo Alonso was hired and reformatted it as Mega 97.9, La Mega, surpassing the market's longtime leader, the light rock station WLTW-FM, by 1998.
 A major turning point for Spanish radio occurred that year when media researchers at Arbitron rated La Mega's morning show number one over that of the radio personality Howard Stern.

 In 2011 Union City, New Jersey honored Pablo Raúl Alarcón with a star on the Walk of Fame at Celia Cruz Plaza.